pkubitsc/Computer_Systems_Initiative/readme.txt

 2. Once downloaded, place the project folder in the correct folder on the server

-3. Create a new database titles 'haloc' and run the SQL script in the root folder titled 'setup.sql' on haloc
+3. Create a new database titles 'haloc' and run the SQL script in the root folder titled 'setup.sql' on haloc.
+Delete setup.sql or move it to an inaccessible area.

 4. Open the database.php file located at /project/applications/config/database.php and edit $config['hostname'], $config['username'], $config['password'] and $config['database'] with the values associated with your database.